ABHINAVKUMAR011/Spam-Email-Detector/README.md

-📊 Spam Email Detection Dashboard (R + Shiny)
+📊 Spam Email Detection Dashboard (R + Shiny):-
 This project is a Spam Email Detection Dashboard built using R and Shiny, designed to classify emails as spam or ham using Natural Language Processing (NLP) techniques and a Naive Bayes machine learning model.
 The dashboard allows users to manually test email content, upload datasets, visualize word frequency via word clouds, and view model performance — all through an interactive web interface.

-✨ Features
+✨ Features:-
 🔍 Spam Prediction: Enter email content and get instant prediction using a trained Naive Bayes classifier.

 📤 Bulk Classification: Upload a .csv file of emails and classify them in bulk.